 On the operational side, FTE counts are increasing to support service growth and the capital project portfolio.
-The budget includes funding for Community Transit to join the public transportation agencies that observe Juneteenth as a paid holiday, while continuing normal weekday service for our riders.

 The employment cost index for salaries and wages in the Seattle Metro area published by the Bureau of Labor Statistics, has increased by 5.4% annually as of June.
 Placeholders are included in the salary pool for possible wage increases or settlements, depending on various economic factors in 2024.